 My intent was to bring this to you earlier in the week but each attempt at writing up the tutorial was futile.
 Each evening I'd sit my notebook on the arm of the recliner (big mistake) and attempt writing up the tutorial.
 Close to midnight, I'd wake up with my notebook still balancing on the arm of the chair with hardly a sentence written.
 This scenario took place 3 nights in a row.
 It is now Friday morning, and I have decided that I need a new strategy to accomplish this task.
 So, with coffee in hand, I am now going to write up this tutorial; once and for all.

-This is a smaller version of the 'Simply Peppermint' Pincushion that I made back in January of this year.
+'Simply Peppermint' Pincushion that I made back in January of this year.
 Ever since making the pincushion, I have wanted to create Christmas tree ornaments just like it.
 Well, since I was making a prototype, I thought that I'd drag you along for the ride.

 This can be made as large or as small as you would like.
 You could make a miniature ornament all the way to a gigantic pillow by adjusting the size of the circle.